pymo/ppk_bluetooth/README.md

 | Version 2 | [Tutorial](version2_tutorial.md) | Based on a LilyGo-T-OI-PLUS ESP32-C3 board.
 Easy to build, cheap, power hungry, no USB HID support.
 Type-C charging. no longer supported. |
 | Version 3 | [Tutorial](version3_tutorial.md) | Based on my custom designed PCB using CH582F chip.
 Easier to build, cheap, power efficient, USB HID support.
 Multi-host support.
 Type-C charging. |

-version 3 is the current one I sell in my Tindie store.
+version 3 is the current one I sell in my online store.
 If you want to DIY and don't want to buy my board, you can choose version 2. version 1 is really old and no longer supported.

 - Supported keyboard types
   - Palm III keyboard (p/n P10713U or 3C10317)